elukuro/goheru-markdown-blog-react/src/article/06-some-git-command-that-might-you-dont-know.md

 ```

 ## 2 Show manual page
-If you forgot git command that you need, at least you have to remember this command as a life savior `git help everyday`, this command will show you manual page in minimum set format that might help with your problem, but if you want to full tutorial introduction, you can use this command `git help tutorial`
+If you forgot a git command that you need, the `git help everyday` command is a lifesaver as it shows you the manual page in a minimum set format.
+On the other hand, if you want a full tutorial introduction, you can use the `git help tutorial` command.

 ## 3 Autocorrect
-If you put this configuration `git config --global help.autocorrect 10`, Git will automatically within 1 second (number 10 in the last configuration line mean 1 seconds) running correct command if developer make a mistake
+By running the `git config --global help.autocorrect 10` command, Git will automatically run the correct form of a command if the developer has made a mistake.
+Here "10" refers to the number of deciseconds (ie "10" -> 1 second) after which the change is made as shown below:
 ```
 git config --global help.autocorrect 10
 git stats